 Update: How many people have died because of vaping?

-The latest total deaths from vaping reported has risen to twenty-six, according to the New York Times.
+The latest total deaths from vaping reported have risen to twenty-six, according to the New York Times.
 However, even that’s a small part of the picture.
 Over a thousand have been hospitalized with lung injuries where vaping is suspected.
 Black market THC cartridges are still the only practical culprit, but it’s difficult to pin down because people aren’t always honest about what they’ve been inhaling in states where cannabis extracts are still illegal or when they obtained their cartridges from a non-reputable source.

 What are the symptoms of vaping illness?